 Be Smart, Be Safe, Be Seen on Halloween

-DEARBORN, Mich., (October 30, 2019) — AAA is sending out its annual statewide Trick or Treat Street Safety Alert for children and adults.
-Halloween can be one of the most deadly nights of the year for both pedestrians and motorists.
+DEARBORN, Mich., (October 27, 2021) — AAA is sending out its annual statewide Trick or Treat Street Safety Alert for children and adults.
+Halloween can be one of the most dangerous nights of the year for both pedestrians and motorists.
 With the increased number of pedestrians trick-or-treating, the risk of cell phone distraction while driving or walking and potentially impaired party goers behind the wheel, it makes for a frightening combination.

 - Fewer daylight hours

 - Increased number of pedestrians